Arizona Water Shortage

 Intro

-Anyway, feel free to ask me about my aspirational ecoVillage.
+Anyway, feel free to ask me about my aspirational eco-village.
 I’ve got the land (157 acres) already, in one of the few places where global warming is seeming to make the weather better.

-Preliminary facts
+Preliminary facts worth knowing

 • Lake Mead’s minimum power pool is 950 feet, and dead pool is 895.

-Full Lower Colorado Water Supply (updated Mondays)
+Full Lower Colorado Water Supply

 Usually, in this report that comes out every Monday, I look at Total System Capacity.
 Furthermore, Lake Powell and Lake Mead Capacity.

-Lake Powell is the most informative (updated daily)
+Lake Powell, generally the most informative

-The database link has a graph of water levels over the prior year, but it’s the fine print tables below the graph that are especially revealing.
-They include inflows (what’s truly coming down the Colorado River) vs. what’s being let out.
-Scrolling down, this data is given in comparison to various averages, such as since the year 2000, since Powell was filled in 1980, and since the dam was completed in 1966.
+…vs. what’s being let out.
+The flow data is given in comparison to various averages, such as since the year 2000, since Powell was filled in 1980, and since the dam was completed in 1966.
 Crucially, current inflows are way less than all averages, even since the year 2000, when the “megadrought” is said to have started.
 So current conditions are way worse than the already megadrought, and you can see that the drought conditions are way worse than normal.
-It’s worth considering that this drought seems to be the result of human-caused global warming and thus is only expected to get worse and not “return to normal.”
+It’s worth considering that this drought seems the result of human-caused global warming and thus is only expected to get worse and not “return to normal” in any extant lifetimes.

-If you hit the check boxes beneath, you can add three additional years.
+The levels link presents much of the same data in a more visual format over recent years, showing where the lake levels are today in comparison to the last two years.
+If you hit the checkboxes beneath, you can add three additional years.
 In doing so, you can see that, aside from the good water year of 2023, things are revisiting the record lows of 2022.
 In fact, it is declining at an even faster rate.
 Below the graph it says “change since yesterday,” usually with a down arrow in decimals of a foot.
 Every 0.08 feet is an inch, and I’ve seen the lakes drop as much as 4 inches in a day.

 Lake Mead Specific (updated daily)